Volvo S60 Common Problems and Solutions

 Solution:

-This is being caused by an incorrectly installed radiator hose.
-The result is a loss of coolant, which is having a negative effect on your engine.
-If you miss the problem, then your engine is going to overheat and seize.
-The good news is that you can solve this problem fairly easily by simply ordering a new radiator hose from BreakerYard and get rid of the worn one.
+This issue is caused by an incorrectly fitted radiator hose.
+The result is coolant loss, which negatively affects your engine.
+If you ignore the problem, your engine could overheat and seize.
+The good news is that you can easily resolve this by ordering a new radiator hose from BreakerYard and replacing the worn one.

 Difficulty level